Sewey69/PortSwigger-Blind-SQL-Injection-with-conditional-response/README.md

 ---

-## Conclusion

-By leveraging SQL injection techniques, we successfully extracted the administrator password using boolean-based inference.
-While Burp Suite’s Intruder is useful, a Python script significantly speeds up the process.
+Burp Suite’s Intruder is definetely useful, but a Python script significantly speeds up the process.

 Happy hacking!